ibpsa/project1-boptest/web/04_training.md

 Here you can find a list with links to training material (tutorials, workshops, presentations, etc.) that you may want to use for learning.
 We provide a small description for each so you know what material suits you best.

-## An introduction to BOPTEST Software for Test Case Development and Interaction

-- 🗓️ **Last updated**: 2023/04/16

-- ⚙️ **Compatible with**: `BOPTEST-v0.4.0`

-- 🔗 **Links**: [link to pdf](https://github.com/ibpsa/project1-boptest/blob/master/docs/tutorials/
-tutorial1_developer/BOPTEST_Tutorial1_developer_20230416.pdf)

-- 📝 **Brief description**: The purpose of this tutorial is to provide basic introduction of the BOPTEST framework and associated software components to potential test case developers and controller testers.
-Therefore, the tutorial is split into three main parts:

-    1. Software requirements
-    2. Test case development
-    3. Test case interaction
+# User Tutorials and Workshops

-## Introduction to the BOPTEST Framework for the BS2021 Workshop
+#### Introduction to the BOPTEST Framework for the BS2021 Workshop

 - 🗓️ **Last updated**: 2023/04/06